 How do you style your beard with balm?
 Or are you more of a beard oil guy?
 Let us know in the comments below!
 If you found this guide helpful, don’t forget to pass it along.

-Photos from: dmitriykp / depositphotos.com, OlgaZakrevskaya / depositphotos.com, simbiothy / depositphotos.com, elenathewise / depositphotos.com, stocco.claudio.libero.it / depositphotos.com
+Photos from: dmitriykp / depositphotos.com, OlgaZakrevskaya / depositphotos.com, simbiothy / depositphotos.com, elenathewise / depositphotos.com and stocco.claudio.libero.it / depositphotos.com.

 - The Benefits of Beard Balm